Deposit gauge

-A deposit gauge is a large, funnel-like scientific instrument used for capturing and measuring atmospheric particulates, notably soot, carried in air pollution and "deposited" back down to ground.
+A deposit gauge is a large, funnel-like scientific instrument used for capturing and measuring atmospheric particulates, notably soot, carried in air pollution and deposited back down to ground.

 Design and construction

 Deposit gauges are similar to rain gauges.
-They have a large circular funnel on top, made of stone so it's not corroded by acid rain and mounted on a simple wooden or metal stand, which drains down into a collection bottle beneath.
+They have a large circular funnel on top, made of a material that will not be corroded by acid rain (such as stone, in early versions, or anodized aluminium, in modern ones).
+This is mounted on a simple wooden or metal stand, which drains down into a collection bottle beneath.
 Typically the funnel has a wire-mesh screen around its perimeter to deter perching birds.
-Most are made to a standardized design, known as a standard deposit gauge, introduced in 1916 and formalized in a British Standard in 1951, which means the pollution collected in different places can be systematically studied and compared.
-The bottle is removed after a month and the contents taken away for analysis of water (such as rain, fog, and snow), insoluble matter (such as soot), and soluble matter.
+They are made to a standardized design, which means the pollution collected in different places can be systematically studied and compared.
+The bottle is removed after a period of time (usually from a week to a month) and the contents taken away for analysis of water (such as rain, fog, and snow), insoluble matter (such as soot), and soluble matter.